Camden County NJ Theft Crime Lawyer

-Criminal Defense Attorney Representing Clients Across South Jersey
+Criminal Defense Attorney Representing Clients Across New Jersey

 Theft and fraud is a broad classification of offenses in New Jersey, encompassing crimes ranging from shoplifting to prescription fraud.
 These crimes are highly variable in terms of the degree of the charges and the potential penalties associated with a conviction.
 However, a conviction for any theft or fraud crime may leave you exposed to consequences including heavy fines, restitution payments, community service, and jail time.
 In addition, all of these offenses fall within the realm of “crimes of moral turpitude.”
 This is significant because a conviction may also negatively impact your immigration status, and even result in deportation, if you are not currently a United States citizen.
 When faced with such overwhelming repercussions, it is critical to protect yourself and your innocence.